 He has also executive produced and narrated two critically-acclaimed documentary features, Mr. SOUL! and Olympic Pride, American Prejudice.
 In 2010, he made his feature film directing debut with The Bridge to Nowhere.
 He has also directed the 360-degree virtual reality Megadeath concert video (for which he won a Clio Award), the short film The Second Coming, as well as several music videos and commercials.

-Underwood is an Emmy Award winner (as producer of the philanthropy-centered NBC Saturday morning series Give), a two-time Golden Globe Award nominee, and has been nominated for 17 NAACP Image Awards (three wins).
-He won a Grammy for Best Spoken Word as co-narrator of An Inconvenient Truth.
-A newly minted member of the Academy of Motion Picture Arts and Sciences, he is also active in several philanthropic endeavors.
+Underwood is an Emmy Award winner (as producer of the philanthropy-centered Saturday morning series Give, which began re-airing on the OWN Network on November 14 – with new episodes coming in 2022), a two-time Golden Globe Award nominee, and has been nominated for 17 NAACP Image Awards (seven wins).
+He won a Grammy Award for Best Spoken Word as co-narrator of Al Gore’s audiobook, An Inconvenient Truth.
+A member of the Academy of Motion Picture Arts and Sciences, he is also active in several philanthropic endeavors.